mansijp/LMS_CAPSTONE_2025/README.md

 | 5   | MyLibrary                | 8005  |
 | 6   | User_Management          | 8006  |
 | 7   | Notifications            | 8008  |

-## Project Overview

-- Full-stack Python web app using microservices
-- Built for digital media management in libraries
-- Supports user login, borrowing, searching, and returning materials
-- Hosts an entire admin login and management system
-- Deployed using Docker, Kubernetes, Google Cloud, and Nginx

 ## Technologies Used